Diogo Rodrigues: Captain of the fortress of Rachol

-Hindu temples of Salcette in Goa were destroyed by Diego who personally oversaw this destruction in 1567.
-This led to the mass exodus of Hindus from the Portuguese held territories and the Hindus taking the idols of their deities across the Zuari river to the territories of the Hindu Sonde Kings.
+Following the christianization of the majority of Hindu villagers, Hindu temples of Salcette in Goa were destroyed by Diego who personally oversaw this destruction in 1567.
+This led to the mass exodus of Brahmins from the Portuguese held territories and the Brahmins taking the idols of their deities across the Zuari River to the territories of the Hindu Sonde Kings.
 Amongst the temples destroyed are the temples of Kamakshi, Shri Ramnathi, Shree Shantadurga and Shree Mangeshi.
-Also destroyed were nine pagodas in the village of Margão (Mathagrama) by Diogo, who was rewarded with the revenues of the lands belonging to them the destruction was triggered when a Jesuit was attacked and when the community of Loutolim disobeyed Diogo Rodrigues, the then Captain of the Fort of Rachol as he had called the residents of the village of Lotoulim for a meeting, but they did not turn up.
+Diogo also destroyed nine temples in the village of Margão (Mathagrama), and he was rewarded with the revenues of the lands belonging to them.
+The destruction was triggered when a Jesuit was attacked and when the Brahmin community of Loutolim disobeyed Diogo Rodrigues, the then Captain of the Fort of Rachol as he had called them for a meeting about the attack, but they did not turn up.
 As a punishment to them, he burnt down the temple of Ramnath.
-The villagers filed a case with Capitão às Justiças de sua Magestad in Goa.
+The Brahmins filed a case with the Capitão às Justiças da sua Majestade in Goa.
 The magistrate ordered the Captain to rebuild the temple.
-With the support of the Archbishop Primaz and the Provincial Council, the Captain obtained an Order from the Viceroy to burn down en masse the temples of Salcete, consequently the viceroy: Dom António de Noronha (1564–1568) at the request of the Archbishop and the Jesuits ordered Diogo Rodrigues to burn down all the remaining temples he found in Salcette, the viceroy also issued a decree in December 1565 forbidding the erection of new temples and the repairs of the existing ones, this was as stated: "I hereby order that in any area owned by my master, the King, nobody should construct a Hindu temple and such temples already constructed should not be repaired without my permission.
+With the support of the Archbishop Primaz and the Provincial Council, the Captain then obtained an Order from the Viceroy to burn down en masse the temples of Salcete, consequently the viceroy: Dom António de Noronha (1564–1568) at the request of the Archbishop and the Jesuits ordered Diogo Rodrigues to burn down all the remaining temples he found in Salcette, the viceroy also issued a decree in December 1565 forbidding the erection of new temples and the repairs of the existing ones, this was as stated: "I hereby order that in any area owned by my master, the King, nobody should construct a Hindu temple and such temples already constructed should not be repaired without my permission.
 If this order is transgressed, such temples shall be, destroyed and the goods in them shall be used to meet expenses of holy deeds, as punishment of such transgression."
 Diogo Rodrigues was also known as "O do Forte", In English: "Of the Strong", the Captain of Salcette who ordered the destruction of the temples of Assolna, Ambelim, Velim, Veroda, Cuncolim and Talvorda, when the villagers failed to obey some of his orders.
 The property and income of the temples were given to the church authorities.
-The exact date when the Captain Diogo Rodrigues descended upon the temple of Malsa devi (to be converted into a Church of Our Lady of Conception in future) in all fury was on 7 March 1567 just at the time when the priest was about to bedeck the idol of Mahalasa with silver ornaments.
+The exact date when the Captain Diogo Rodrigues demolished the temple of Malsa devi (to be converted into a Church of Our Lady of Conception in future) on 7 March 1567 just when the priest was about to bedeck the idol of Mahalasa with silver ornaments.
 Those ornaments were confiscated along with other valuables of the temple and a proper inventory of the movables was made, then began the act of destruction.
 The image in the sanctum sanctorum was broken to pieces allegedly because Fr.
 Luis Goes had denounced her as a ‘bad woman’.
-The villagers managed to spirit away other idols.
-Sacred books and works of art that enhanced the beauty of this temple together with the roof were ruthlessly destroyed.
+The Brahmins managed to spirit away other idols.
+Sacred books, Hindu works of art and the roof of the temple were destroyed.
 The Captain retreated after planting a Cross at the most prominent spot at the site.
 The details of the destruction of this temple are to be found in the Report of Irmão Gomes Vaz dated 12 December 1567 which notes that the temple was totally destroyed on 14 March 1567.
-Diego Rodrigues took toll of 280 temples in Salcette alone.
-The cults from those temples were shifted mainly to the New Conquest areas where, the Desais and the Sardesais, the feudal lords of Sultan Adil Shaha of Bijapur, being Hindus themselves, took it as their holy duty to facilitate creation of new abodes for the said cults.
+Diego Rodrigues destroyed 280 temples in Salcette alone.
+The idols from the demolished temples were shifted mainly to the New Conquest areas where, the Desais and the Sardesais, the Hindu feudal lords of Sultan Adil Shah of Bijapur, built new temples for the idols.